PacktPublishing/Getting-Started-with-DuckDB/chapter_03/README.md

 GROUP BY 1
 ORDER BY 1;

--- lets pull out the details of the highest daily fares WITH cte AS (
+WITH cte AS (
   SELECT twl.*,
   max(fare_amount) over  (partition by time_bucket(interval '1 day', tpep_pickup_datetime)) as max_day_fare_amount